The future face of language education

 Language teaching and learning software benefit both the student’s learning experience and the practical management of the class by the teacher.
 Creating a learning environment that is effective and engaging for students as well as easily manageable by the teacher is, for example, one of the key benefits of digital language teaching tools.

 Another important “brick” of the future of language education is Apps.
 Nowadays, language teachers and learners can find an App for nearly any task or need they might have.
-We covered some of the most popular language teaching Apps in our recent webinar: Simple digital tools to transform your online language teaching.
+We covered some of the most popular language teaching Apps in our other blog post: 6 best apps for language teachers.

 2. Immersive technology